What I’ve learnt from preparing Regulatory Strategies Part 1 – 3

 Part 1

-So you’ve been asked to prepare a Regulatory Strategy… good for you!
+So you’ve been asked to prepare a regulatory strategy… good for you!
 You’ve been given an opportunity to contribute at a higher level and demonstrate how you bridge your technical expertise with your organisation’s drivers.
-Though consider yourself warned – even if you are up for challenges, preparing a Regulatory Strategy may both frustrate and excite you in equal measure.
+Though consider yourself warned – even if you are up for challenges, preparing regulatory strategies may both frustrate and excite you in equal measure.
 And that’s not all – there’ll likely be an energetic exchange of views following close examination of your strategy.

-Having prepared countless Regulatory Strategies, I’ve learned how important it is to consider a few things before putting finger to keypad.
-Whether your focus is a niche market or global saturation; a medicine, medical device, novel therapeutic or a line-extension… a few early considerations can be invaluable.
+Having prepared countless Regulatory Strategies, I’ve learned how important it is to consider a few things before putting fingers to keypad.
+Whether your focus is a niche market or global saturation, a medicine, medical device, novel therapeutic, or a line-extension… a few early considerations can be invaluable.

-Your objective in preparing a Regulatory Strategy is to provide strategic advice to your organization, so remember to keep in check your personal views about the ask and to shift focus away from what you know to what your audience wants to know.
+Your objective in preparing a regulatory strategy is to provide strategic advice to your organization, so remember to keep in check your personal views about the ask and to shift focus away from what you know to what your audience wants to know – this is the essence of strategic regulatory planning.

 “…there’ll likely be an energetic exchange of views following close examination of your strategy”